team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/generic-issue.md

 ---
-name: Scenario issue
+name: Generic issue
-about: A template for Scenario issues
+about: This is a template for issues without particular specific properties.
-title: 'Scenario: {{scenario_name}}'
+title: ''
-labels: Architecture, Project Documentation, Scenario, UI/UX
+labels: ''
-assignees: deemp
+assignees: ''

 ---